Food industry: Food processing

 Food processing includes the methods and techniques used to transform raw ingredients into food for human consumption.
 Food processing takes clean, harvested or slaughtered and butchered components and uses them to produce marketable food products.
 There are several different ways in which food can be produced.

-One-off production: This method is used when customers make an order for something to be made to their own specifications, for example, a wedding cake.
+One-off production: this method is used when customers make an order for something to be made to their own specifications, for example, a wedding cake.
 The making of one-off products could take days depending on how intricate the design is.

-Batch production: This method is used when the size of the market for a product is not clear, and where there is a range within a product line.
+Batch production: this method is used when the size of the market for a product is not clear, and where there is a range within a product line.
 A certain number of the same goods will be produced to make up a batch or run, for example a bakery may bake a limited number of cupcakes.
 This method involves estimating consumer demand.

-Mass production: This method is used when there is a mass market for a large number of identical products, for example chocolate bars, ready meals and canned food.
+Mass production: this method is used when there is a mass market for a large number of identical products, for example chocolate bars, ready meals and canned food.
 The product passes from one stage of production to another along a production line.

-Just-in-time (JIT) (production): This method of production is mainly used in restaurants.
+Just-in-time (JIT) (production): this method of production is mainly used in restaurants.
 All components of the product are available in-house and the customer chooses what they want in the product.
 It is then prepared in a kitchen, or in front of the buyer as in sandwich delicatessens, pizzerias, and sushi bars.

-Industry influence
+Impact

 The food industry has a large influence on consumerism.
-Organizations, such as The American Academy of Family Physicians (AAFP), have been criticized for accepting monetary donations from companies within the food industry, such as Coca-Cola.
-These donations have been criticized for creating a conflict of interest and favoring an interest such as financial gains.
+Its contribution to climate change has also been reported: it is estimated that the food industry produces almost 19 times more carbon dioxide annually than commercial aviation does.